-Southeast DeKalb commercial and industrial property owners are invited to attend an open house to learn more about the proposed East Metro DeKalb Community Improvement District (CID).
+South DeKalb commercial and industrial property owners and the business community are invited to the final open house for the proposed East Metro DeKalb Community Improvement District (CID).